Evidence for Nonlinear Gluon Effects in QCD and their $A$ Dependence at STAR

 The FMS is an electromagnetic calorimeter installed at the STAR experiment in the forward-pseudorapidity region~\cite{STAR:2018iyz}.
 It is 7 meters away from the nominal interaction point, facing the clockwise circulating RHIC proton beam, which makes the FMS response insensitive to the $p$, Al, and Au target beam remnants.
 The FMS is a highly-segmented octagonal shaped wall with a 40 cm $\times$ 40 cm square hole surrounding the beam pipe.
 It contains 1264 lead glass blocks of two different types and sizes.
 The 476 small cells from the inner portion each have dimensions of about 3.8 cm $\times$ 3.8 cm $\times$ 45 cm and collectively cover a pseudorapidity range from 3.3 to 4.0.
 The outer region surrounding the small cells is a set of 788 large cells, 5.8 cm $\times$ 5.8 cm $\times$ 60 cm in size, covering a pseudorapidity range from 2.6 to 3.3.

 The collision events are triggered by the FMS itself, based on the transverse energy.
 The FMS board sum triggers~\cite{STAR:2018iyz}, which demand that the energy sum in localized overlapping areas is above particular thresholds, are used in the analysis.
-The $p+$Al and $p+$Au samples are separated into different event activity (E.A.) classes based on the energy deposited ($\Sigma E_\mathrm{BBC}$) in the backward (aluminum and gold going direction) inner sectors of the beam beam counter (BBC, $3.3<-\eta<5.0$), where $\Sigma E_\mathrm{BBC}$ in each event is the ADC sum from all 18 BBC tiles.
-The STAR BBC is a scintillator detector which measures minimum-ionizing particles~\cite{Whitten:2008zz}.
-Details on the E.A. selection can be found in the supplemental material~\cite{Supple}.
-To remove the beam background, the multiplicity at the Time of Flight detector ($|\eta|<0.9$)~\cite{STAR:2002eio} is required to be above 2 and the number of tiles firing at the backward BBC is above 0.
+To remove the beam background, the multiplicity at the Time of Flight detector ($|\eta|<0.9$)~\cite{STAR:2002eio} is required to be above 2 and the number of tiles firing at the backward (aluminum and gold going direction) beam beam counter~\cite{Whitten:2008zz} (BBC, $-5.0<\eta<-3.3$) is above 0.
 The energy and transverse momentum, $p_{T}$, of the photon candidates are required to be above 1 GeV and 0.1 GeV/$c$, respectively.
 The energy asymmetry of $\pi^0$'s photon components $|\frac{E_{1}-E_{2}}{E_{1}+E_{2}}|$ is required to be under 0.7 to reduce the combinatoric background which peaks near 1; this selection is commonly utilized in reconstructing $\pi^0$s with the FMS~\cite{STAR:2020grs,STAR:2020nnl}.
 The selected invariant mass range of the $\pi^0$ candidates is between 0.07 and 0.2 GeV/$c^{2}$.